Bushido Blade 2

-is a fighting video game published by Square, released in Japan and North America in 1998.
+is a 1998 fighting video game developed by Lightweight and published by Square for the PlayStation.
 It is the sequel to Bushido Blade, which had been released the previous year.
 The game was re-released in 2008 for PlayStation Network.

 Gameplay

 Bushido Blade 2 expands on some of the aspects of Bushido Blade, while limiting or removing others.
 The story mode is changed from one large connected level to a series of skirmishes, each set on a different map.
 Dual sword attacks have been added.
 Playable characters are chosen from groups which represent two opposing schools of assassins, the Shainto and Narukagami, and are armed with swords or polearms of varying types.
+In addition to the chosen character, the player encounters support characters during each game.
+Completing a stage while playing as a support character unlocks that support character for play in all modes.

 The fights in Bushido Blade 2 mark the progress of the chosen character who—depending on the character—either fights to regain a legendary sword, or to destroy the opposing school.
 Levels involve a pattern of fighting several generic ninja followed by a boss, who is one of the playable characters from the opposing school.

 Two characters in Bushido Blade 2 are exceptions to the typical opponent roster: the gun-wielding Tsubame and Katze.
 They have sworn loyalty to opposing schools, and battles involving them provide a different kind of challenge.
 The player can defend against the firearms with melee weapons.

 Most of the weapons are straight from the first game, excluding the yari and the M16.
 The yugiri (a sword which is quite similar to the nodachi but wielded like the katana), which was used by the original Bushido Blade's final boss Hanzaki is now a selectable weapon, but is only accessible in the final battle versus the unarmed "last member of the Kagami clan".
 Some of the original Bushido Blade's selectable weapons—rapier (which does not appear as a selectable weapon, but only in Highwayman's two-sword stance when he has the long sword equipped), sledgehammer and ninjato—as well as the boss-specific "Double-Bladed Sword-Staff" and "Special Sabre", have been eliminated.
 The weapons usable by both schools (such as the katana) have a slightly different design for each school.
 While each character wields a specific weapon when fought as a boss, when played as, they can wield whichever weapon the player chooses.
 The yari is exclusive to characters from the Shainto school, and the naginata is exclusive to characters from the Narukagami school.